 The leg locks were a Mark II upgrade feature.
 As mentioned at the beginning of the review, the new twist locks have integrated wipers and O-rings seals that help keep particles out (not waterproof) of the locking mechanism, providing better resistance to the elements, keeping the threads clean (avoiding wear) and the locks smooth while providing better tactile feedback.
 The new collets replacing the old locking gibbs reduces lock engagement to half the travel for faster locking and unlocking with less effort.
 RRS calls the improvement "dramatic".

 While some other manufacturer's twist locks are improving and coming closer to those of Really Right Stuff, the RRS locks are my all-time favorite.
 They are relatively low profile and have a comfortable rubber grip surface.
 The ultra-short-rotation design coupled with the sharp resistance release is quite impressive.
-Note that when loosening the twist locks, one is not typically pulling on the leg to learn when it becomes lose.
+Note that when loosening the twist locks, one is not typically pulling on the leg to learn when it becomes loose.
 Thus, the haptic feedback provided by the twist lock helps the photographer know how far to twist.
 With no feedback, the photographer typically must overcompensate, twisting farther than necessary and that negates the advantage of a short-throw twist lock.
 RRS got this one right.

 The tripod must rest on something and we logically call that something 'feet'.
 The RRS tripods come with rubber-coated feet with a teardrop shape that keeps the legs off of the ground (out of the dirt) even when the tripod is at its lowest position.